3 finance strategies that can improve your mortgage approval

-When you're in the market for buying property, it's important to understand your finances and savings.
+When you're looking at buying a house, it's important to understand your finances and savings.
 The banks will consider numerous factors to establish if they are willing to lend you money for your mortgage.
-Whether you're looking at the real estate market for investment or owner occupied purposes, we are sharing our three biggest finance strategies for improving your chances of getting approved for a home loan.
+Whether you're looking at buying for property investment or owner occupied purposes, keep reading to see our three biggest finance strategies for improving your chances of getting approved for a home loan.

 Most lenders will need to establish whether you have genuine savings.
-In most cases, banks will accept funds amounting to 5% or more of the property purchase price.
-They will need to establish saving trends with your finances, generally over a three month period.
+In most cases, they'll accept funds amounting to 5% or more of the property purchase price.
+They'll need to establish saving trends with your finances, generally over a three month period.
 To satisfy most lenders, genuine savings are;

 shares or managed funds saved for three months

 inheritance funds that have been held for at least three months

 any cash gift held for three months or more

 Strategy number 2 - Ensure you have reasonable living costs